-Move the mainsheet swivel base forward of the traveler for easier trim of the gross tune by the main trimmer, especially when tacking.
+Move mainsheet swivel base forward of the traveler: This allows for easier trim of the gross tune by the main trimmer, especially when tacking.

-By using a soft jib sheet attachment and a continuous jib sheet like the example here; the clew of the headsail will pass by the mast smoother during each tack.
-Move mainsheet swivel base forward of the traveler This allows for easier trim of the gross tune by the main trimmer, especially when tacking.
-Tapered Spectra[TM] spinnaker sheets These sheets have a light uncovered portion that attaches to the sail, with a covered portion that goes on the winch.
+Tapered Spectra[TM] spinnaker sheets: These sheets have a light uncovered portion that attaches to the sail, with a covered portion that goes on the winch.
 The sheets should be 3/8" Spectra cored line with the cover removed at the sail end of the sheet.
 These lightweight sheets are used in all conditions and help downwind performance in light air.
 Heavy sheets pull down on the leech of the spinnaker in light air, closing the leech too much.

-Bypass the jib sheet turning block The standard set-up for the jib sheet is to run the sheet from the clew of the jib, through the lead block, through the turning block near the rail, and then to the winch.
+Bypass the jib sheet turning block: The standard set-up for the jib sheet is to run the sheet from the clew of the jib, through the lead block, through the turning block near the rail, and then to the winch.
 This set-up makes the lead block lean over to leeward, increasing sheeting angle.
 In light and moderate air, the jib will sheet tighter to the centerline if you lead the sheet straight to the winch from the jib lead block.
 In heavy air, it can be faster to use the turning block to sheet the jib outboard slightly.

-Rig Set-Up and Preparation ools and items required: Loos RT 10M Rod Tension Gauge, 2 crescent wrenches, spray lubricant, bosun's chair and 50' metric tape measure.
+Part 2 - Rig Set-Up and Preparation

+Tools and items required: Loos RT 10M Rod Tension Gauge, 2 crescent wrenches, spray lubricant, bosun's chair and 50' metric tape measure.

-The J measurement should be a minimum of 4.14m (13' 7").
-Part of the success of growth of the J/105 Class is the tight class rules and limited sail inventory.
-With the J/105s limited sail inventory of only one headsail, aggressive rig tuning is essential for performance throughout the full range of wind conditions.
+Part of the success of growth of the J-105 Class is the tight class rules and limited sail inventory.
+With the J-105s limited sail inventory of only one headsail, aggressive rig tuning is essential for performance throughout the full range of wind conditions.
 By definition, the North Sails "AP" inventory is optimized for 9 to 12 knots.
 This is actually the easiest condition to sail in, so the racing tends to be at its tightest.
 Having really fast sails in this condition is key to gain a slight speed edge and the AP inventory is designed to give you just that.
 The heavy air "HA" inventory is optimized for 13-20 knots.
 In the extreme conditions of light and heavy air the rig must be manipulated to enhance the sail shapes for those conditions.
 The result of proper rig tuning is the correct relationship between mast bend and headstay tension to get fast shapes.
 The North inventory has been designed to make these transitions easily with the correct tuning to be fast in all conditions.

-Step 1 Check Mast Butt Position The measurement from the front of the forward bulkhead to the aft face of the mast should be 24.46cm (9 5/8").
+Step 1 - Check Mast Butt Position: The measurement from the front of the forward bulkhead to the aft face of the mast should be 24.46cm (9 5/8").
 This is very close to the center of the step.
-For the HA sails, the mast butt should be 26.00cm (10 1/4") from the bulkhead.
-Step 2 Check J Measurement The J measurement is the distance from the headstay intersection to the deck to the forward face of the mast.
-This should be a minimum of 4.11m (13'6").
+For the HA sails, the mast butt should be 26.00cm from the bulkhead.

+Step 2 - Check J Measurement: The J measurement is the distance from the headstay intersection to the deck to the forward face of the mast.
+This should be 4.11m (13'6").
 Use mast chocks or SparTite to achieve this position.
-(Continued on next page)